hweecat/hweecat.github.io/_posts/2020-10-03-shitoberfest-ruin-hacktoberfest.md

 It's not so funny for [open-source maintainers](https://blog.domenic.me/hacktoberfest/) though - they had to do extra work cleaning up spam PRs and tagging them as "invalid" or "spam" so that those spam PRs do not count towards the Hacktoberfest tally.

+According to DigitalOcean, **"at least 4% of pull requests from Hacktoberfest participants have been marked ‘invalid’ or ‘spam.’"** as of 2pm PST on October 1st.

 ## Cause

 What caused #Shitoberfest?
 It wasn't that massive a problem last year even though the problem of "spam PRs" have always been there, so it could not have been caused solely by the incentive of getting a free T-shirt.

-[This excellent narrative post by Joel Thoms](https://joel.net/how-one-guy-ruined-hacktoberfest2020-drama) explains in detail what caused the #Shitoberfest drama (thanks [Eugene Yan](https://twitter.com/eugeneyan) for sharing that gem!): a YouTuber called CodeWithHenry who demonstrated how easy it is to make a Pull Request to a repo in order to win free stuff - by creating a low-quality PR.
+[This excellent narrative post by Joel Thoms](https://joel.net/how-one-guy-ruined-hacktoberfest2020-drama) explains in detail what caused the #Shitoberfest drama (thanks [Eugene Yan (@eugeneyan)](https://twitter.com/eugeneyan) for sharing that gem!): a YouTuber called CodeWithHenry who demonstrated how easy it is to make a Pull Request to a repo in order to win free stuff - by creating a low-quality PR.

 This led to his viewers following **exactly** what he did, leading to this **#Shitoberfest**.